syncfusion-content/javascript-docs/js/api/ejChart.md

-Option to add trendlines to chart.
+Option to add the trendlines to chart.